TehMuffinMoo/ibPS/README.md

 Copy-NIOSSubzoneToBloxOne -Server gridmaster.domain.corp -Subzone my-dns.zone -NIOSView External -B1View my-b1dnsview -CreateZones -AuthNSGs "Core DNS Group" -Confirm:$false
   Used to copy/migrate Authoritative Subzones from NIOS to BloxOneDDI

-Set-NIOSConfiguration -Server gridmaster.domain.corp -APIVersion 2.10
-  Used to set the Grid Master FQDN and/or API Version, optionally persisting using -Persist.
-The default API Version for WAPI is 2.12.
-  This is useful to save having to enter the server address every time.

-Get-NIOSConfiguration
-  Retrieves stored NIOS Configuration, if available.
 ```

 ## General Cmdlets